 To the fullest extent possible, all artworks donated to the program are to be cataloged online and displayed in public gallery spaces within the park, and beyond.
 Each donation must be accompanied by a brief statement that either describes how the piece reflects the artist’s experience of Acadia, or articulates what new insight and perspective for visitors the artist hopes to convey through the piece.

-While artists retain ownership of copyright for their donated pieces, they are asked to grant permission for limited ongoing use to the park and its partner Eastern National for program promotion, public outreach, and development of sales items in park bookstores, with proceeds benefiting program operational costs.
+While artists retain ownership of copyright for their donated pieces, they are asked to grant permission for limited ongoing use to the park and its formal partners for program promotion, public outreach, and development of sales items in park bookstores, with proceeds benefiting program operational costs.

 Physical pieces donated to the program are not intended to be stored indefinitely, or displayed in private offices.
 Eventually, all physical artworks retire from the program collection by being offered without cost to other public entities, nonprofits, and park partners.
 Artists are highly encouraged to express preferences and to participate directly in this outplacement process.
 Final curatorial choices about which pieces remain active in the program collection are made internally, and will be based primarily on the ongoing interpretive capacity of each piece, and the purpose it serves park visitors in the larger collection